kateharborne/SimSpin.jl/docs/src/index.md

         > sim_data = SimSpin.sim_data("path/to/SimSpin/example/SimSpin_example.hdf5")
     ```

 3. Construct an environment in which the observation is taken.
-This specifies the redshift of the galaxy, its inclination, the virial radius and the seeing conditions respectively.
-We will set redshift to be 0.05, inclination to be 70 degrees, virial radius to be 200 kpc and use no blurring.
+This specifies the redshift of the galaxy, its inclination, the virial radius, the mass to light ratio and the seeing conditions respectively.
+We will set redshift to be 0.05, inclination to be 70 degrees, virial radius to be 200 kpc, to mass to light ratio to be 1 and use no blurring.
 See [Environment Constructor](@ref) and [Blur Constructors](@ref) for more details.

     ```
-        > environment = SimSpin.Environment(0.05, 70, 200)
+        > environment = SimSpin.Environment(0.05, 70, 200, 1.)
     ```

 4. Build the datacube as a combination of the galaxy particle data, a telescope and an environment.
 This function also returns a summary of the observational properties used.